 Si vous voudriez d’aide, contactez nour au nemero: 614-833-3645.

-Reapplication: You may apply for meal benefits any time during the school year.
+Reapplication: You may apply for meal benefits at any time during the school year.
 If you are not eligible now but have a decrease in household income, become unemployed, have an increase in household size, or receive SNAP (formerly food stamps) or OWF for your child, you may reapply.

 Confidentiality: Food Service will provide information about your child’s eligibility to other school officials.
 This information is used to determine if your child is eligible for a waiver of school instructional fees.
 On the application, please check the box “yes” if you want this information shared.
 Check “no” if you do not want this information shared.
 Please sign the waiver choice.
-Answering the question either way will not change whether your child will get meal benefits.
+Answering the question, either way, will not change whether your child will get meal benefits.